 What is the area most prone to fracture?

-The fracture most often occurs in the upper front teeth and the back teeth of the lower jaw (lower molars), although people usually break one tooth, severe injuries or trauma can break several teeth.
+The fracture most often occurs in the upper front teeth and the back teeth of the lower jaw (lower molars).
+Although people usually break one tooth, severe injury or trauma may result in the breaking of several teeth.

 In addition, people with dental caries They are more likely to suffer from broken teeth, as even with minor injuries, they may have a fracture.